PolySTAR-mtl/robomaster-2022-cv/detection/README.md

 We will actually use a wrapper of this SDK which allow to automatically parse and optimize Darknet network.
 The repository is: https://github.com/marcoslucianops/DeepStream-Yolo

 Follow requirements to install dependencies.
-In the case of simple Yolov3, everything should be installed on the Jetson already (but, if needed, here the getting started for Jetson NX: https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit to install *JetPack 4.6.1* and https://developer.nvidia.com/deepstream-sdk to install *DeepStream SDK* and use the repository link to `git clone https://github.com/marcoslucianops/DeepStream-Yolo`).
+In the case of simple Yolov3, everything should be installed on the Jetson already (but, if needed, here the getting started for Jetson NX: https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit to install *JetPack 4.6.1* and https://developer.nvidia.com/deepstream-sdk to install *DeepStream SDK*.
+If you did the submodule command at the beginning, you should have *DeepStream-Yolo* installed already.

 You might need to add to the path the cuda library.
 To do that, add at the end of the `~/.bashrc` the following lines and restart the terminal: